-JIB INSTALLATION PROCEDURE
+JIB MOUNTING PROCEDURE

-1. Starting with a fully leveled Boom Truck, fully retracted boom, fully extended front outrigger arms and fully extended rear outrigger jack cylinders.
+1. Starting with a fully leveled Boom Truck, fully retract the boom, fully extended front outrigger arms and fully extended rear outrigger jack cylinders.
 Rotate the boom to the street side of the boom rest, and lower until boom head can be reached from the ground.

-2. Remove the ATB weight and chain clevis from the ATB switch.
+2. Remove load block and auxiliary sheave, if installed, from the load line and boom tip.
+Remove the ATB weight and chain clevis from the ATB switch.

-3. Remove bottom and top retainers and guide pins from sheave head.
+3. Remove retainers and guide pins from sheave head.